 - Being relocated to a new enclosure

-A common example of this is when a bearded dragon feels stressed they may refuse to defecate.
+A typical example of this is when a bearded dragon feels stressed, it may refuse to defecate.

 This is why a good goal is to start by addressing the external stressors and then assess your pet for internal problems.

-If your beardy isn’t improving, it may be time for a trip to the vet.
+If your bearded dragon isn’t improving, it may be time for a trip to the vet.

 7 Ways To Calm Down A Bearded Dragon